This page describes evaluation policies for the Insurance Institute’s FCIP Program.

 Final Grade Appeal: A final grade appeal is a formal request to double-check the addition and transposition of grades for the assessed components of a course.
 A candidate’s request to appeal a final grade must be received at the Insurance Institute within 30 days of final course results being posted on the website.

 In-class Component Appeal: You may appeal any in-class component of an FCIP course that contributes to the final grade.
 The in-class component in question will be reviewed by the course facilitator.
 A request to appeal an in-class component must be received by the facilitator within 30 days of the posting of a grade for the in-class component.
 There is no fee for this form of appeal.

-The Insurance Institute strives to accommodate FCIP candidates with special needs who may require alternative arrangements to participate in the program.
+The Insurance Institute strives to accommodate FCIP candidates who may require alternative arrangements to participate in the program.
 In such cases, it is necessary to provide medical documentation, including an assessment of your ability to complete all course requirements, prior to your registration for a course.